Javadio/Discrete_sheet_impedance/README.md

 <p align="center"><b>Figure 1:</b> Visualization of Z values from the Discrete Sheet Impedance Model.</p>
 ---------------------------------------------------------------------------------------

 Then by using check8GHz.mat code and by inserting the generated Z values as x matrix, you can calculate the amplitude of each scattered harmonics both propagating and evanescent waves.
 In the below [figure](https://github.com/Javadio/Discrete_sheet_impedance/blob/main/fig2.jpg), (a) and (c) you can see the generated harmonic amplitudes for 20 harmonics.
+Also (b) and (d) shows the results generated in CST.

 <h2>Figure: Harmonic amplitude Visualization</h2>